sylhare/sylhare.github.io/_posts/2022/2022-06-13-Graphql-api-client-in-react-component.md

     }`
 ```

-Here we'll use only one mutation to create book, we could define other mutation, like create author or update book in
+Here we'll use only one mutation to create a book, but we could define another mutation
-different fragments.
+(like create author or update a book in a different fragment).
-It all depend on your use case and the granularity of your mutations.
+It all depends on your use case and the granularity of your mutations.

 ### Create the hook

 For our batch creation, it's better to have `useMutation` so we have control as to when we want those books 📚 to be
 created.
-As you see, there's no need to alter the mutation for the batch request, it will be done by the library dynamically, now
+As you see, there's no need to alter the mutation for the batch request.
-you can create multiple book via the hook:
+It will be done by the library dynamically, now you can create multiple books via the hook:

 ```ts
 export const useAddBooks = (): useMutationResult<AddBookData[] | undefined, Error, void> => {